 Based on scientific and medical evidence, and on the fact that a woman’s age is an important variable affecting success of treatment, we have revised our age limit for IVF as follows:

-We provide IVF treatment with their own eggs to women who are 43 years or less.
+We provide IVF treatment with their own eggs to women who are under 43 years of age.
 Therefore, we no longer see new patients who are more than 42 years of age unless for treatment with donor eggs.

 The government of Quebec has signed contracts with three sperm banks to provide Quebec patients with anonymous washed donor sperm within its funded program for medically assisted reproduction .
 Please check with the staff at the andrology lab of the MUHC Reproductive Centre on how to place your order.